sulaimannasirr/sulaimannasirr/README.md

-- 👋 Hi, I’m @sns
+- 👋 Hi, I’m @Sulaiman Nasir
 - 👀 I’m interested in building blockchain
 - 🌱 I’m currently learning developing
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 - 😄 Pronouns: ...